bodin/pdf-templates/README.md

 ## Features
 ### Not Done
+1. [ ] Headers and Footers (document level and override at the page level)
+2. [ ] margin properties
+3. [ ] page numbering options

-7. [ ] Font (all in one directive)
+4. [ ] Font (all in one directive)
-8. [ ] bold, italic, etc
+5. [ ] bold, italic, etc
-9. [ ] image loading by generic protocol (https, file, classpath)
+6. [ ] image loading by generic protocol (https, file, classpath)
-10. [ ] add a 'cell' markup so we can style the cell of nested content.
+7. [ ] add a 'cell' markup so we can style the cell of nested content.
 For example if we want a cell with padding and then a full bordered table.
-11. [ ] font style - how do you apply multiple
+8. [ ] font style - how do you apply multiple
-12. [ ] font style - if a table is bold, and a cell is italics - should it combine or change?
+9. [ ] font style - if a table is bold, and a cell is italics - should it combine or change?
-13. [ ] Add CLI Main class
+10. [ ] Add CLI Main class
+11. [ ] image width and height
+12. [ ] Set default values

 ### Done
+2. [x] Border properties
 6. [x] TOC
 14. [x] allow 'dash based' attribute names
 15. [x] add template engine support (freemarker, handlebars, etc)